hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/primitives/cone.rst

    Standard geometry output.

 Top
-   A boolean attribute field with a selection of the faces on the top of the cone.
-If the *Fill Type* property is set to none, then this will be a selection of the top edges instead.
+   A boolean field with a selection of the faces on the top of the cone.
+If the *Fill Type* is set to *None*, this will be a selection of the top edges instead.
 If *Radius Top* is zero, this will be a selection of the top vertex.

 Side
-   A boolean attribute field with a selection of the faces on the side of the cone.
+   A boolean field with a selection of the faces on the side of the cone.

 Bottom
-   A boolean attribute field with a selection of the faces on the bottom of the cone.
-If the *Fill Type* property is set to none, then this will be a selection of the bottom edges instead.
+   A boolean field with a selection of the faces on the bottom of the cone.
+If the *Fill Type* is set to *None*, this will be a selection of the bottom edges instead.
 If *Radius Bottom* is zero, this will be a selection of the bottom vertex.

 UV Map
-   A 2D vector representing the default X/Y coordinates of the :term:`UV Map` for the primitive's shape.
-   This can be connected to the :doc:`/modeling/geometry_nodes/attribute/store_named_attribute`, to be used once the Geometry Nodes Modifier get applied.
+   The default UV coordinate of each face corner.
+This can be connected to the :doc:`/modeling/geometry_nodes/attribute/store_named_attribute` for populating a :term:`UV Map`.
-   The UV map must be stored on the face corner in order to be accessed.